Gus Seebeck

+Football career

 Seebeck was a member of the Victorian Teal Cup winning side in 1994 and played for the Prahran Dragons in the TAC Cup, captaining them in 1995.
-Of the 25 players in the Victorian side that year, 23 were drafted into the Australian Football League (AFL) in either the 1994 or 1995 AFL Draft, but Seebeck was overlooked.
+Of the 25 players in the Victorian side that year, 23 were drafted into the Australian Football League (AFL) in either the 1994 or 1995 AFL draft, but Seebeck was overlooked.
 He then moved to Perth and played reserves football for South Fremantle whilst he studied Aquaculture at Curtin University.
-An abundance of tall players limited Seebeck's chance to play in the senior team and despite winning the Prendegast Medal in 1998 as the fairest and best player in the reserves competition, he only managed to play eleven senior games in three years.
+An abundance of tall players limited Seebeck's chance to play in the senior team and despite winning the Prendergast Medal in 1998 as the fairest and best player in the reserves competition, he only managed to play eleven senior games in three years.